akheron/jansson/doc/apiref.rst

    This data structure is used to return information on decoding errors from the decoding functions.

-   .. member:: const char *text
+   .. member:: char text[]

       The error message (in UTF-8), or an empty string if a message is not available.

+   .. member:: char source[]

+      Source of the error.
+This is (a part of) the file name when using :func:`json_load_file()`, or a special identifier in angle brackets otherwise (e.g. ``<string>``).

    .. member:: int line

-      The line number on which the error occurred, or -1 if this information is not available.
+      The line number on which the error occurred.

    .. member:: int column

-      The character column on which the error occurred, or -1 if this information is not available.
+      The character column on which the error occurred.
+Note that this is the *character column*, not the byte column, i.e. a non-ASCII UTF-8 character counts as one column.

-   .. member:: const char *source
+   .. member:: size_t position

-      Source of the error.
-This is (a part of) the file name when using :func:`json_load_file()`, or a special identifier in angle brackets otherwise (e.g. ``<string>``).
+      The position in bytes from the start of the input.
+This is useful for debugging Unicode encoding problems.

    The normal use of :type:`json_error_t` is to allocate it on the stack, and pass a pointer to a decoding function.
 Example::